n-elie7/alu-shell/io_redirections_and_filters/README.md

 This command is used to list files according to time modified and top 10
 ## sort | uniq -u
-This command is used to sort and gives unique words line by line ~
+This command is used to sort and gives unique words line by line
+## grep "root" /etc/passwd
+This command is used to filter where there is word root in folder ~